Fallen-Breath/yamlang/README.md

 It creates tasks named `yamlangConvert<sourceSetName>Resources` and append them to the end of the process resource tasks of the given source sets.
 In this task, it will:

 1. Read yaml files in the given path, e.g. `en_us.yml`
-2. Flatten the content into plain map without nesting structures (i.e. `Map<String, String>` in java)
+2. Flatten the content into plain map without nesting structures (e.g. `Map<String, String>` in java)
 3. Write them into the json file, e.g. `en_us.json`
 4. Delete the yaml files in the given path.
 They are useless now